tinko26/ao/docs/api/src/ao_sys/ao_stream4acq.h.md

 typedef ao_spush_ptr_t ao_spush_acq_t;
 ```

-This type represents the pushing of an acquired memory block to a stream.
+Represents the pushing of an acquired memory block to a stream.

 # Functions